CleverInsight/waddle-node-sdk/README.md

 ### To fetch all Alert in Bucket level

-'getBucketAlert' method is used to fetch all the buckets.
+`getBucketAlert` method is used to fetch all the buckets.

 To fetch the alert of a bucket we need to pass bucketId.

 ### To fetch all Alert in Metrics level

-'getMetricAlert' method is used to fetch all the buckets.
+`getMetricAlert` method is used to fetch all the buckets.

 To fetch the alert of a bucket we need to pass bucketId and metricId.

 ### To delete an Alert

-'deleteAlert method is used to delete a particular Alert.
+`deleteAlert` method is used to delete a particular Alert.

 To delete a bucket need to pass bucketId and metricId.

 ### To update an Alert

-'updateAlert' method is used to update the alert.
+`updateAlert` method is used to update the alert.

 To update a bucket name need to pass bucketId and also,
         comparison